Pulmonology and Allergy Problematic Asthma (PAPA) Clinic

 Who we are

-We are a team led by Jeffrey Ewig, MD, attending pulmonologist — with a nurse practitioner, Rose Stinson, MSN, CRNP, along with nurses, a social worker, psychologist and nutritionist who provide additional care and educational support.
+We are a team led by Jeffrey Ewig, MD and Priya Patel, MD — with a nurse practitioner, Rose Stinson, MSN, CRNP, along with nurses, a social worker and psychologist who provide additional care and educational support.

 What we do